 - a.
 If the student withdraws during the first week of the first official day of class, 100% of applicable institutional dollars will be refunded.
-If the student withdraws during the second week 75% will be refunded.
-During the third week 50% will be refunded.
-During the fourth week 25% will be refunded.
+If the student withdraws during the second week, 75% will be refunded.
+If the student withdraws during the third week, 50% will be refunded.
+If the student withdraws during the fourth week, 25% will be refunded.
 Students who withdraw after four (4) weeks will not receive any refund. - b.
-The LMU Student Accounts Office will determine all refund calculations for Institutional charges (i.e. Tuition and Fees) based upon the Official Withdrawal date submitted by the Associate Dean for Academic Affairs.
+The LMU Student Accounts Office will determine all refund calculations for Institutional charges (i.e., Tuition and Fees) based upon the Official Withdrawal date submitted by the Associate Dean for Academic Affairs.
 Any questions regarding tuition and fee refunds or charges incurred due to withdrawal should be addressed to the LMU Student Accounts office at (423) 869-6336.